deepinthewoods/mc-gold-golem/IMPLEMENTATION_PLAN.md

   - Throttle placement at one step per tick (tunable).
   - If no placements occurred due to lack of blocks: (todo) stop navigation and show name “!”.
 - Respect dimensions: none (works everywhere).

+7) Path Building Logic (Updated)
+- Build mode (owner-fed):
+  - Tracks 3m line segments of the owner's movement while the owner is grounded; no distance gate in build mode.
+Segments are sampled with a supercover Bresenham so diagonal corners are included.
+  - While a segment is active, the golem navigates along it and places path strips perpendicular to the segment direction.
+Basic corner fill reduces gaps at turns.
+  - Movement targets are snapped to local ground with clear headroom; wandering is disabled during build mode.
+  - If navigation stalls for ~1s while more than ~2 blocks from the target, the golem teleports to the next target cell and emits portal particles at origin and destination.
+  - Path width N = [1..9], half = (N-1)/2.
+For offsets j ∈ [-half..half], map to gradient index 0..8.
+  - Ground-aware placement: find nearest full-cube ground block; replace it, plus one above/below, only if full cubes; skip air/plants.
+Consume inventory.
+  - Throttle placement at one step per tick (tunable).
+If out of blocks, (todo) stop and indicate "!".

 8) Rendering & Assets (GeckoLib)
 - Current: temporary `EmptyEntityRenderer` registered to avoid client crash before model is ready (entity invisible).